sassoftware/covid-19-sas/README.md

 This first entry is a collaboration between the Cleveland Clinic and SAS Institute.
 Explore [the /CCF folder](./CCF) for code and documentation about the model implementation.

+### How to experience this project and learn more
+Experts from Cleveland Clinic and SAS will present about this project and its impact during SAS Global Forum (virtual, online) on June 16, 2020.
+[Visit the event site to register](https://www.sas.com/en_us/events/sas-global-forum/agenda.html) or to view the on-demand presentation after the event.

-This project is also the engine for an interactive visual interface available at https://www.sas.com/en_us/trials/software/epidemiological-scenario-analysis/form.html  The web-based interface does not require a local SAS environment.
+This project is also the engine for an [interactive visual interface that is hosted by SAS](https://www.sas.com/en_us/trials/software/epidemiological-scenario-analysis/form.html), available now.
+The web-based interface does not require a local SAS environment.

 ![](./CCF/images/ui_demo.gif)